Plan for the best, prepare for the worst

 Trips are graded, see the trip grading to decide if the trip is suitable for you.
 If you are not known to the trip leader, he or she will need to interview you to gain some idea of your tramping experience and level of fitness.
 The leader decides who is eligible to go on a trip.

 We have regular day walks on Wednesdays, Saturdays and Sundays.
 In order to be on the mailing list of the trips that interest you, please contact the Trip Organiser of the day concerned.
-For some activities we have Yahoo Newsgroups, please subscribe to the group that interests you.
+For some activities we have email newsgroups, please subscribe to the group that interests you.

-For information about where the tracks are located contact the Chief Guide, read Tararua Footprints, search our trip reports, or check out New Zealand Tramper.
+For information about where the tracks are located contact the Adventure Coordinator, read Tararua Footprints, search our trip reports, or check out New Zealand Tramper.
 Here is a link to the Walking Access Commission, and its mapping system WAMS, and its Outdoor Access Code

 Here is the link to the Greater Wellington Enviromental Monitoring and Research site where you can access information about windspeed, rainfall, and much, much more.